The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 The Rage Continues: Pushing Away

 Sooner or later, then, you will look around and feel completely alone.
 “Look!” you say to yourself.
 “I’m all alone!
 Even God has abandoned me!”
 But God hasn’t abandoned you.
-You did it all to yourself.
-You pushed them all away yourself.
-You pushed them away in rage.
+Your parents abandoned you, and now you push everyone away in rage.

 “It’s Your Fault!”

-When children have to cope with dysfunctional parents—especially when the mother is demanding and the father is absent physically or emotionally—they learn to suppress their own needs and capitulate to the needs of the parents.
-Essentially, the children learn that hiding their true thoughts and feelings is the surest way to survive.
+When children have to cope with dysfunctional parents—especially when the mother is demanding and the father is abusive or otherwise absent in providing emotional guidance and protection—for self-protection they learn to suppress their own needs so as to capitulate to the needs of the parents.
+Essentially, the children learn that hiding their true thoughts and feelings is the safest way for them to survive.

-Eventually, the child will carry this emotional hiding right into adulthood, where it will cause her frustrating difficulties in interpersonal relationships.
-Always holding back her true thoughts and feelings, she will feel constantly misunderstood.
-And then something odd happens.
-Blind to her own defenses, and unable to see her role in the communication difficulties, she will blame others for everything.
+Eventually, children will carry this emotional hiding right into adulthood, where it will cause them frustrating difficulties in interpersonal relationships.
+Always holding back their true thoughts and feelings, they will feel constantly misunderstood.
+And then something odd—that is, something unconscious—occurs.
+Blind to their own defenses, and unable to see their role in the communication difficulties, they will blame others for everything.
 “It’s your fault!”
-She will always be at odds with others because, in blaming them, she fails to see that she is unconsciously speaking the angry words—“It’s your fault!”—she feared so deeply to say to her own parents.
+They will always be at odds with others because, in blaming them, they fail to see that they are unconsciously speaking the angry words—“It’s your fault!”—they feared so deeply to say to their own parents.

 To Heal the Rage

-Now, some persons will insist that because your original wound is pre-verbal, your healing requires someone who will take on the role of a caring, supportive parent to you until you can experience pre-verbal healing and then progress to a higher level of development.
+Some persons will insist that because your original wound happened in your early infancy, before you could communicate with language (that is, in a pre-verbal psychological state), the psychotherapist must take on the actions of a caring, supportive parent until you can experience pre-verbal healing, and then you can progress to a higher, cognitive level of treatment.
 Well, that idea misses the point that you are now an adult with adult language skills, and that the point of the treatment is to give adult linguistic expression to a trauma that overwhelmed you as an infant precisely because the trauma could not then be contained symbolically in language.
+Thus it will be important that you now “tell your story” about your childhood pain.

 So, to heal this rage, it will be necessary (a) to recognize that it affects you to the core of your very being—that is, to recognize how every childhood wound from your parent’s lack of real love continues to live in every emotional hurt inflicted on you in the present.
 It takes good, honest scrutiny to do this, along with patience and training in emotional sensitivity.
 Then it will be necessary (b) to recognize in the moment how feelings of rage follow right on the heels of feelings of insult, abandonment, and helplessness.
 Then it will be necessary (c) to make the conscious decision to push past your fear and respond to that insult without rage.